mhibatallah/RNNWavefunctions/README.md

 RNN wave functions are efficient quantum many-body wave function ansätzes based on Recurrent Neural Networks.
 These wave functions can be used to find the ground state of a quantum many-body Hamiltonian using Variational Monte Carlo (VMC). <a href="https://journals.aps.org/prresearch/abstract/10.1103/PhysRevResearch.2.023358" target="_blank">In our paper</a>, we show that this novel architecture can provide accurate estimations of ground state energies, correlation functions as well as entanglement entropies.

-Our implementation is based on TensorFlow 1 and we plan to support TensorFlow 2 and PyTorch in the future.
+Our implementation is based on TensorFlow 1.

 ## Running Variational Monte Carlo (VMC) Calculations